USRSE/usrse24/pages/attend/travel.md

-With the sponsorship of various organizations such as the [National Science Foundation](https://www.nsf.org/) and the [San Diego Supercomputer Center](https://www.sdsc.edu/) (SDSC), The goal of this grant program is to increase the diversity of the attendees of US-RSE’24 in regards to traditional (typically under-represented groups in tech) as well as non-traditional
+With the sponsorship of various organizations such as the [National Science Foundation](https://www.nsf.org/) and the [San Diego Supercomputer Center](https://www.sdsc.edu/) (SDSC), US-RSE'24 is happy to provide dependent care financial support through the Conference Support Grants Program.
+The goal of this grant program is to increase the diversity of the attendees of US-RSE’24 in regards to traditional (typically under-represented groups in tech) as well as non-traditional